Bleeding Assessment

 Take a test at Let’s Talk Period

 The Self-BAT (self-administered bleeding assessment tool) is a scientifically validated scoring tool developed by Dr. Paula James targeted at individuals who are concerned about bleeding.
 Taking this test will help you better understand whether current, or previous, bleeding episodes are normal or abnormal.
+The test will give you a bleeding score that you can share with your family doctor.

 Self-Bat-Eng – Let’s Talk Period (letstalkperiod.ca)